moomoolive/rust_hash_map/README.md

 A simple hash map implemented in rust, all code is found in code/src/main.rs

+Even if you don't know Rust there are A LOT of comments, so it should be easy enough to follow.

 If you don't have rustup downloaded you can just copy source and [paste code here](https://play.rust-lang.org/) to test.

 ### Overview